Interested in applying to graduate programs or any research position in psychology?

 What's the application like?

-The application can take from 10-20 minutes, and consists of a few quick questions about your background and identities that you hold, as well as a few tweet-length short answer questions about who you are and why you're interested in this program.
+The application can take from 10 to 20 minutes, and consists of a few quick questions about your background and identities that you hold, as well as a few tweet-length short answer questions about who you are and why you're interested in this program.
+We also ask about disability status so that we can work toward making the workshops as accessible as possible.
 This application is meant to be very informal!

 Is this only for people who are applying to positions at Harvard?